chetnaduggal/HST-image-analysis/README.md

 # A Hubble view of Compact Steep-Spectrum (CSS) host galaxies

 Reduction and mapping of HST/WFC3 optical/UV continuum data for a sample of compact, young radio galaxies (Cycle 25 GO program 15245; PI: C. O’Dea).
+7 of these are CSS galaxies hosting kpc-scale steep-spectrum radio source.

 The codes include: